noah1510/libtrainsim-reference-mirror/README.md

 ## dependencies

 The following dependencies are needed to compile the code.
-On Windows these can be installed with [choco](https://chocolatey.org/) and on Linux you can use your package manager.
+On Windows these can be installed with [msys2](https://www.msys2.org/), on OSX using [homebrew](https://brew.sh/) and on Linux you can use your package manager.
-You don't need opencv if you have ffmpeg.
-Opencv provides an additional video backend which has bad performance (if both are installed ffmpeg is used by default).
+***The opencv and glfw backends will be removed in version 0.11.0 and are disabled by default now***

 * [meson](https://mesonbuild.com/) (version > 0.54.0)
 * [ffmpeg](https://www.ffmpeg.org/download.html) you need the development headers for the libraries
 * some C++ compiler (Gcc or llvm/clang) (needs support for `<filesystem>` C++17 header; GCC > 9.2.0, Clang > 10.0.0)
-* [opencv](https://opencv.org/releases/) (version > 2.4.0) (optinal instead of ffmpeg)

 ## development environment